rustielin/Blockchain-Notes/note3.md

 2.  finding *any* $x_1,~x_2$ such that $H(x_1)=H(x_2)$ is
     computationally difficult.

-Use of Cryptographic Hash Functions {#use-of-cryptographic-hash-functions .unnumbered}
+Use of Cryptographic Hash Functions
 ===================================

 In the context of Bitcoin, we have seen cryptographic hash functions